 *this does not include the sale or transfer of land / property which we deal with separately and again can provide a fixed fee quote for

-Our fees for the Full Administration or Grant Only Plus Service are as outlined above for the Grant Only service but in addition add the following fees (where required): -
+Our fees for the Full Administration or Grant Only Plus Service are as outlined above for the Grant Only service but in addition add the following fees (where required) all plus VAT: -

 |Dealing with beneficiaries (notification, ID, updates, distribution)

 |Dealing with utilities / debtors of the Estate (notification, updates, payment)